benyas1getachew/math-relation/README.md

 # Math- relation
-this is for problems related realtions
+this is for problems related to relations